 Head into Frog Lakes

-Meet your guide at the pre-planned trailhead, and evaluate gear for the few days away from civilization.
+Meet your guide at the pre-planned trailhead, split the food between the group members, and evaluate gear for the few days away from civilization.
 You’ll then skin into the Frog Lake area and ski some awesome terrain along the way.
 After a full day of moving, you’ll be happy to retire to the comfort of the Frog Lake huts for your first night away from it all.

 - Day 2